Digimon: The Movie: Release and marketing

-Prior to the release of Digimon: The Movie, the film led to a dispute between Saban Entertainment and the Screen Actors Guild.
-The Screen Actors Guild negotiated for actors contracted under them to be paid residuals over home video and subsequent television broadcasts, as they felt Digimon: The Movie was considered an original work due to the dialogue deviating from the original script.

-Taco Bell promoted Digimon: The Movie the summer before the film's release via a summer partnership with the franchise from July 13, 2000 to September 9, 2000.
+Taco Bell promoted Digimon: The Movie the summer before the film's release via a summer partnership with the franchise from July 13, 2000, to September 9, 2000.
 Participating restaurants offered toys and other collectibles with purchase of their kids' meals.
 When the film debuted in domestic theaters, a limited edition "Digi Battle" trading card was given out with every admission, with a total of 12 cards obtainable.

-On March 20, 2019, The Walt Disney Company acquired the distribution rights to Digimon: The Movie as part of their acquisition of 21st Century Fox (which reunited 20th Century Fox with the Fox Kids/Saban Entertainment library).
+On October 6, 2000, the Mall of America hosted the premiere of Digimon: The Movie.

+In July 2023, Discotek Media announced the acquisition of the rights of Digimon: The Movie for a Blu-ray release.
+In addition to Digimon: The Movie, the release also included newly produced English dubs for the original three short films used to create Digimon: The Movie.
+Most of the original actors reprised their roles.
+It was released on December 17, 2024, under the title Digimon: The Movies.

 Reception

 Box office

 Digimon: The Movie opened at #5 in the box office (being shown in 1,825 theaters) and earned $4,233,304 on the opening weekend.
-The film's run ended on December 3, 2000 at #56 drawing in a weekend gross of $19,665 grossing a total of $9,631,153 domestically.
+The film's run ended on December 3, 2000, at #56 drawing in a weekend gross of $19,665 grossing a total of $9,631,153 domestically.
 The movie also drew in $1,567,641 in the UK after its release on February 16, 2001 and $2,200,656 in Germany the same year.
 It earned a total of US$16,643,191, making it a minor box office success compared to its budget of $5 million.

 The international success of Digimon: The Movie led Toshio Suzuki to contact Mamoru Hosoda to direct Howl's Moving Castle, though he later left the production due to creative differences.
-Digimon: The Movie is, over twenty-two years after its release, Hosoda's most successful film in the United States.
+Digimon: The Movie is Hosoda's most successful film in the United States.